Home / Blog / How to Write a Conclusion for an Essay: Essential Guide

 1. Restatement of Thesis

-This is where you rephrase the main argument from the introduction to offer a sense of closure.
+This is where you restate your main argument from the introduction section to provide a sense of finality.

 Reflect on the broader significance or implications of your findings.
 Explain why your thesis matters in a larger context.